 How to Decorate a Christmas Tree with Ribbon

 Think of your Christmas tree as a canvas.
-Decorating your tree is fun, but it also gives you an opportunity to express your creativity.
-You can definitely show off your design personality with lights, ornaments, and toppers.
+Decorating your pine or balsam fir is fun, but it also gives you an opportunity to express your creativity.
+You can show off your design personality with lights, ornaments, and toppers.
 But spools of ribbon also make beautiful additions to your tannenbaum.
-So, how can you incorporate some ribbon into your Christmas tree décor?
+So, how can you incorporate some Christmas tree ribbon into your seasonal vignette?

 Ribbons are quite versatile for Christmas tree decorating.
-Whether you want to go with a traditional Christmas or create an elaborate wonderland, you can use ribbon on your Christmas tree to set the stage.
-Ribbons come in many different colors and materials, so your options for incorporating ribbon onto your Christmas tree are really only as limited as your imagination.
+Whether you want to go with traditional embellishments or create an elaborate wonderland, you can use some Christmas tree ribbon to set the stage.
+These loops come in many different colors and materials, too, so your options for working some onto your Christmas tree are truly only as limited as your imagination.
 Follow our tutorial, then consult some of these tips and techniques from decorators and interior designers for inspiration.

-Ribbons come in all colors, measurements, and variety of materials.
-Wired ribbon works best—when formed in loops and bows, it will hold their shape.
-As for the width, 2 1/2 inches to five inches is ideal.
-How much ribbon will you need?
-A rule of thumb is at least 9 feet of ribbon per foot of tree, so a 7-foot Christmas tree will need 63 feet of garland.
-Consider scale and your personal preference: Depending on the size and shape of the tree, you may need more ribbon for a fuller, rich look.
-And if you have any leftover ribbon, use it to decorate wrapped presents under the tree.
+Ribbons come in all colors, measurements, and materials, but wired ribbon works best for this project—when formed in loops and bows, it will hold its shape.
+As for the width?
+Two-and-a-half inches to five inches is ideal.
+In terms of quantity, a general rule of thumb is at least nine feet of ribbon per foot of tree—so a seven-foot Christmas tree will need 63 feet of garland.
+Consider scale and your personal preference, too: Depending on the size and shape of the tree, you may need more ribbon for a fuller, rich look.
+And if you have any leftover Christmas tree ribbon, use it to decorate wrapped presents below.

 Prepare the Tree

 Start with a tree that's already been strung with lights, but not yet decorated with ornaments.
-If you have an artificial tree, fluff the branches and test the pre-lit lights.
-If you have a live Christmas tree, prune the branches of any small growths.
+If you have an artificial iteration, fluff the branches and test the pre-lit lights; if you have a live Christmas tree, prune the branches of any small growths.
 The lights will act as your guide for placing the ribbon, pointing to spotlights and darker gaps in the boughs.

 The Basics of Decorating

-Two of the simplest techniques work with ribbon by cutting it or not.
-To keep ribbon uncut, anchor your garland of ribbon by twisting one end around a branch at the top of the tree; then, wind your way down by weave the ribbon in and out of the branches.
-Repeat this in-and-out looping pattern all the way to the bottom of the tree, stepping back every few loops to ensure that the garland looks evenly distributed.
-To cut ribbon, Cynthia Sheen, interior designer and owner of Cinzia Interiors, prefers to shorten ribbon into lengths, pinch them into bundles, and, working from the top of the tree downwards, tuck them into the boughs to create smooth, loose tufts.
-"Take pieces of ribbon that are 24 to 36 inches in length—wired ribbon is best—and cinch in the middle with a pipe cleaner," she explains.
+Two of the simplest techniques to working with ribbon involve either cutting it or not.
+To keep ribbon uncut, anchor your garland by twisting one end around a branch at the top of the tree; then, wind your way down by weaving the ribbon in and out of the branches.
+Repeat this in-and-out looping pattern all the way to the bottom, stepping back every few loops to ensure that the garland looks evenly distributed.
+If you'd rather go the cut-ribbon route, Cynthia Sheen, interior designer and owner of Cinzia Interiors, prefers to shorten ribbon into lengths, pinch them into bundles, and, working from the top of the tree downwards, tuck them into the boughs to create smooth, loose tufts.
+"Take pieces of ribbon that are 24 to 36 inches in length and cinch in the middle with a pipe cleaner," she explains.
 "Then roll up and unroll the ribbon in a spiral.
 It looks like a big curl, creating a very pretty, flowy ribbon."
-If you want to try vertical draping, anchor the lengths of ribbon at the top of the tree and let them drape naturally towards the bottom.
+If you want to try vertical draping, anchor the lengths of ribbon at the top of the tree and let them drape naturally towards the base.

 And if you suddenly don't have enough ribbon?
 "Cut the ribbon into 20-inch sections and pinch at each end," she recommends.
 "Tie the ribbon [sections] to the tree.
 It saves on ribbon and makes it appear as if it were woven through the tree."